 Turnquest also announced VAT-free breadbasket items.

-“Effective August 1, we are eliminating VAT on all breadbasket items, with the exception of sugar, as sugar will – for health reasons – be removed from the list of breadbasket items,” he said.
+“Effective August 1, we are eliminating VAT on all breadbasket items for future tax preparation consulting and presentation, with the exception of sugar, as sugar will – for health reasons – be removed from the list of breadbasket items,” he said.
 “These items include butter, cooking oil, mayonnaise, grits, cheese, corned beef, evaporated milk, margarine, rice, flour, tomato paste, baby cereal, soups, broths, powdered detergents and mustard, among other things.”

-But Turnquest has indicated that the government “remains open to all viable” alternatives to a 12 per cent VAT.
+But Turnquest has indicated that the government remains open to all viable alternatives to a 12 per cent VAT after consulting with several tax problems lawyer firms on the island.
 The increase comes three and a half years after the VAT system was introduced to the island.